JoshuaBillson/VNH5019Controller/README.md

 ## Overview

-The purpose of this library is to provide a means of controlling a [Dual VNH5019 Motor Driver Shield](https://www.pololu.com/product/2507) coupled with an Arduino Uno over either I2C or serial.
+The purpose of this project is to provide a means of controlling a [Dual VNH5019 Motor Driver Shield](https://www.pololu.com/product/2507) coupled with an Arduino Uno from an external device over either I2C or serial.
+This project uses the standard serial port for the receiving Arduino; to use other hardware serial ports
-This project uses the standard serial port; to use other hardware serial ports (Serial1, Serial2, etc.) or Software Serial requires modification to the source code.
+(Serial1, Serial2, etc.) or Software Serial requires modification to the source code.

 ## Dependencies